Voting Developmental Disabilities

 • If you do not have a Social Security number, then leave that space blank on your registration form.

-If you don’t provide any of these numbers or the state can’t match the number you provide to official records, you will have to show an accepted form of ID the first time you vote.
+If you don’t provide any of these numbers or the state can’t match the number you provide to official records, you’ll have to show an accepted form of ID the first time you vote.

 You can use one of the following: